 Facing challenges is a natural part of being a family.
-PARC therapists are experienced in working jointly with members of families and extended families, such as parents and adult children, young adult and adolescent children, grandparents, in-laws, siblings, and aunts and uncles.
+When you take part in family therapy at PARC, you work with relationship therapists experienced in working jointly with members of families and extended families, such as parents and adult children, young adult and adolescent children, grandparents, in-laws, siblings, and aunts and uncles.

 When functioning well, families can work through issues together and emerge stronger, even continuing to nurture one another throughout adulthood.
 With family therapy, we can help your family develop the tools to overcome challenges together, strengthen your relationships with one another, and create a supportive family environment.